Creating positive memories of doing maths together as a family is an important step in building a confident, can-do attitude towards maths.

 Are you having fun doing maths already?

-Take a look at our list of maths games – many people just don’t notice the fun they are having with maths already.
+Take a look at our list of family games – many people just don’t notice the fun they are having with maths already.

 Lots of activities you do at home are maths: